How to collaborate

 This project will have several outcomes, including published source code and data, published research papers in academic venues, and press articles about our findings through our journalist partners at the New York Times and other prominent venues.

-1. Familiarity with the most important Internet and networking protocols and measurement tools (Ethernet, TCP/IP, DNS, Wireshark/tshark).
+1. Familiarity with the most important Internet and networking protocols and measurement tools (IPv4, IPv6, DNS, Wireshark/tshark, port scanning).

 2. Extensive programming experience (python recommended).